tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 Last week I was implementing a registry function that did two discrete tasks.
 One calls a very slow sync-only API and the other calls several async APIs.

+I want the behavior that:

+- Both are started at the same time
+- If one fails, it cancels the other and raises an exception with the exception details of the failed function
+- The result is only combined when both are complete

 <pre class="mermaid">
 flowchart LR
   Start([Start]) --> Invoke["tpl.invoke()"]